ThomasMertes/seed7/src/read_me.txt

   HAS_FCNTL_SETFD_CLOEXEC: TRUE, when fcntl() supports
                            F_SETFD,FD_CLOEXEC.

+  HAS_GETADDRINFO: TRUE, when the function getaddrinfo() is
+                   available.

   HAS_PIPE2: TRUE, when the function pipe2() is available.

   HAS_SNPRINTF: TRUE, when the function snprintf() is available.